RhizomaticFlow/starshot/README.md

 - P0 (Particles Only)
 - P1 (Particles and Springs)

-Outstanding Questions:
+TODO:
 - Modelling gravity and/or charge?
 Are these particle specific?
 Should they be in an inherited class, or just attributes?
 - Polar-coordinates?
 - Radiation?
 - Quantum mechanics?
+- Multi-threading?
+- Improvements to collisions E.G., manually moving them out the others box
+- Improvements to graphical rendering E.G., not just squares

 ## Usage & Installation
 (ql:quickload :starshot)
 (starshot/graphics:particles)

+## Testing
+(asdf:test-system 'starshot)